What should you know about charging your EV in cold weather?

 Again, this is a chemical reaction, and chemical reactions can speed up or slow down based on many environmental factors.
 Temperature is the most significant one.

-Just like you move a little more slowly in the morning when it's particularly cold out, those ions can take a little longer to get from anode to cathode as the temperature drops.
+Just like you move a little more slowly on cold mornings, those ions can take a little longer to get from anode to cathode as the temperature drops.
 In extreme cases, that electrolyte solution in the middle can freeze, which literally stops the party cold.

-Different battery designs facilitate different temperature ranges, but according to recent research into battery management systems by researchers at SETU in Ireland, the optimal range for a typical, lithium-ion battery pack is between 15 and 35 degrees Celsius.
-In Fahrenheit, that's about 60 degrees up to 90.
+Different battery designs handle different temperature ranges, but according to recent research, the optimal range for a typical, lithium-ion battery pack is between 15 and 35 degrees Celsius, or 60 to 90 degrees Fahrenheit.
 It's not a particularly wide window.

-So, as the ASPCA says, if you're cold, they're cold, but taking your batteries inside is a little more complicated than letting your pooch crash on the kitchen floor.
+As the ASPCA says, if you're cold, they're cold.
+But taking your EV batteries inside is a little more complicated than letting your pooch crash on the family room floor.

 That makes it all the more important to buy a car that can manage the temperature of its own battery packs.
 Thankfully, technology has come a long way in that department.

-In the early days of mass-market electric vehicles, such as cars like the first-generation Nissan Leaf, there wasn't as much understanding of the need to keep EV batteries in their optimal temperature ranges.
+In the early days of mass-market electric vehicles, such as the first-generation Nissan Leaf, there wasn't as much understanding around the need to keep EV batteries in their optimal temperature ranges.
 Those early EVs lacked what's called active thermal management, which is a system that can regulate the temperature of the cells within an EV's battery pack.

 Most of an EV's thermal management actually focuses on keeping its battery pack cool.
 Excessive temperature is a far greater risk than cold temperatures.
 Battery packs generally get pretty warm in use, especially if you're driving at a high speed or on a hot day.
 If a battery pack gets too hot, it has the potential to combust, which nobody wants.